 1. Coleman Classic Best Camping Stove:

 There’s no bigger name in camping stoves than Coleman – that’s what the company was based on, and they still make an excellent range today.
 The Classic propane stove is a two-burner model that’s typical of this style of cooker.
 For the price, you don’t expect the bells and whistles that some more modern stoves have, but what you get is a light and compact piece of gear that makes it easy to do real cooking wherever you are.

 The stove is built into a slim metal case with a hinged lid that clips shut for travel.
-When it’s raised you’ll find two folding windbreaks inside that open out to protect the cooking area; wire stays hold them open, and they can be adjusted to fit larger pans.
+When it’s raised you’ll find two folding windbreaks inside that open out to protect the cooking area; wire stays hold them open, and they can be adjusted to fit larger pans such as a griddle for great pancakes!
 There’s enough space for a twelve-inch and a ten-inch pot at the same time, but if you want to cook with something larger you can fold the lid flat.

 The tray is steel with an aluminum coating for easy cleaning, and your pots sit on a chromed grille that can be easily removed.
 With both burners on high a 16.4 ounce can of propane lasted just under an hour.
 If you plan on doing a lot of cooking you can also get an extension hose that lets you use larger, refillable gas bottles.